Skip to product information

 Energy properties Symbol of purity, prosperity and light; stone of vitality, strengthens confidence, stimulates energy and abundance

-Purification Generally useless (noble metal, unalterable), can be purified by fumigation (sage, incense) if used for energy
+Purification Generally unnecessary (noble, unalterable metal), can be purified by fumigation (sage, incense) if used energetically

-Recharging Sun (direct light), personal intention, association with rock crystal
+Reloading Sunlight (direct sunlight), personal intention, association with rock crystal

-Uses Jewelry, coins, ritual objects, collectible stones, lithotherapy (rare in direct use)
+Uses Jewelry, coins, ritual objects, collectible stones, lithotherapy (rarely used directly)

-Value & Rarity Universally sought-after precious metal; high value depending on weight, purity (carats) and provenance
+Value & rarity A universally sought-after precious metal; its value is high depending on weight, purity (carats), and origin.

 View full details